The word like has a lexical meaning. But, I like to write has a grammatical meaning.

 Would changes the grammatical meaning to express a wish, a hope, a fear or a desire.

-As soon as you add would, the infinitive is always used.
+As soon as you add would, the infinitive is always used for all preference verbs.

 I would love to write a book.